PAIR-code/lit/docs/user_guide.md

 Many states of the LIT app, such as models and datasets loaded, datapoints selected, and modules disabled, are all stored in URL parameters.
-In this way, if a user wants to share the tool with a specific view set up with someone else, they can copy the URL as a means of sharing it.
+In this way, if a user wants to share the tool with a specific view set up with someone else, they can copy the URL (either manually or via the share link button) as a means of sharing it.

+The base url that will be copied with the share link button can be configured by passing the `--canonical_url=<url base>` flag to the server.

 ## Module Details